Ashark/hliss/README.md

     - You will be confused if you are watching at such window or at actual desktop.
     - Mouse cursor will be invisible, so you wanna use extramaus.

-	I tried to implement it, but stopped it.
 	If you are interested, get look at vlc-hangouts script.

     2.2.
 Make a programm in qt, implementing transparent window titled like "Share me" and passing through mouse clicks and keyboard typing.